Malaysia arrests second woman in suspected assassination of Kim Jong Nam

 - Posted 16 Feb 2017 10:16

-KUALA LUMPUR: Malaysia has detained a second woman in connection with the murder of Kim Jong Nam, the half-brother of North Korean leader Kim Jong Un, state news agency Bernama reported on Thursday, citing the inspector general of police.
+KUALA LUMPUR: Malaysia has detained a second woman in connection with the murder of Kim Jong Nam, the half-brother of North Korean leader Kim Jong Un, the Malaysian inspector general of police (IGP) said on Thursday (Feb 16).

 Malaysian police on Wednesday detained a woman holding Vietnam travel papers and said they were looking for a "few" other foreign suspects in connection with the apparent assassination.